cluzier/lumon/README.md

 ## 📦 Contributing

 Pull requests are welcome!
 If you have tweaks to the theme or want to adapt it to other languages/frameworks, feel free to contribute.
+Don't forget to check out the [contributing guide](https://github.com/cluzier/lumon/blob/main/CONTRIBUTING.md)!

 ---